 Household median income: $79,965

 Settling down in Seattle makes you experience cost-of-living rates that are approximately 16 percent lower than in New York City.
-You’ll need to earn no less than $89,248 to maintain a comfortable lifestyle.
+You’ll need to earn no less than $89,248 to maintain what would be considered a middle class lifestyle.
 Fortunately, there are numerous free things to explore in the city, like parks and museums.
 That could mean you don’t need as much as you thought to put toward entertainment during your downtime.

 In 2017, Seattle residents earned a median income of $79,565.